Huanghai N1

-The Huanghai N1 is a mid-size Pickup truck produced and sold by SG Automotive (曙光汽车) under the Huanghai Auto (黄海) marque.
+The Huanghai N1 is a mid-size pickup truck produced and sold by SG Automotive (曙光汽车) under the Huanghai Auto (黄海) marque.

 Overview

 The Huanghai N1 pickup truck debuted during the 2014 Beijing Auto Show, and was launched on the Chinese car market in May 2014.

 The Huanghai N1 is available with two engines: a Mitsubishi-derived 2.4-liter four-cylinder petrol engine producing 140 hp and 200 Nm of torque, and a 2.5-liter turbocharged four-cylinder diesel engine producing 100 hp and 220 Nm of torque, both paired with a 5-speed manual gearbox.
-Prices for the Huanghai N1 range from 69,800 yuan to 82,800 yuan.

 Huanghai N1S

 A sportier version called the Huanghai N1S was also available featuring a restyled front bumper and redesigned front grilles.
-Prices of the Huanghai N1S ranges from 82,800 yuan to 109,800 yuan.